jmacdotorg/brickfielder/README.md

 An opinionated, speech-centric seven-minute workout timer.

+**PLEASE NOTE:** This software is now superceded by [Sweat](https://github.com/jmacdotorg/sweat), its much more full-featured successor.
+I do not plan on developing Brickfielder per se any further, and continue to share its source here for historical reasons.

 ## Description

 On launch, Brickfielder will immediately begin pacing you through the twelve drills of [the seven-minute workout (7MW)](http://fogknife.com/2015-01-11-seven-minute-workout.html).